 What We Do

-The Center for Environmental Research, Education and Outreach will emphasize research, education and outreach dealing with the challenges of global environmental change, including anthropogenic interference on the climate system, landuse change, water usage, and more.
-Washington State University will draw on the expertise of faculty working on a wide variety of topics including the atmospheric sciences, water resources, energy resources, soil sciences, subsurface science, bio-geochemical cycling, carbon sequestration, social/political impacts and prioritization, maintenance of biodiversity, and the evolution of infectious diseases.
-Washington State University can also draw on faculty experts to build understanding of the temporal responses, both paleo and evolutionary.
-The Center is especially interested in encouraging research on the complex interactions between human and natural systems.
+Research, education, and outreach are all needed to deal with the challenges of global environmental change.
+CEREO’s Affiliate faculty expertise spans a wide variety of topics including the atmospheric sciences, water resources, energy resources, soil science, subsurface science, bio-geochemical cycling, carbon sequestration, social/political impacts and prioritization, maintenance of biodiversity, and the evolution of infectious diseases.
+Faculty experts at WSU also build understanding of the temporal responses, both paleo and evolutionary.
+CEREO is especially interested in encouraging research on the complex interactions between human and natural systems.